fstbraz/fstbraz.github.io/_posts/2016-09-13-installing-python-on-mac-osx.md

 >lsvirtualenv

-Like you could see Pyhton as nice tolos to make the life of a Developer simple.
+Like you could see Pyhton as nice tools to make the life of a Developer simple.
 Can wait to dive more further in the Python world.